Manikandaprabhu01/Project_BigBasketRecommendation/README.md

 # Project_BigBasketRecommendation
-# Most purchasing products recommendation system.
+# Most purchasing products recommendating to the users.